Battle of Karagak: History

 At the request of Qvarqvare III’s son Kaikhosro, the Ottoman Empire invaded Imereti.
-By orders of Ottoman Sultan beylerbey of Erzurum, Musa Paşa also known as Kizil-Ahmedlu, was sent to Samtskhe with 22,000 men to conquer the surrounding area.
+By orders of the Ottoman Sultan the Kurdish beylerbey of Erzurum, Musa Pasha, was sent to Samtskhe with 22,000 men to conquer the surrounding area.
 Ottoman army equipped by European cannons besieged the Georgian-garrisoned fortress of Oltisi (now Oltu, Turkey).
 Bagrat called upon the neighboring Georgian potentates to come to aid.
 Only the prince of Guria Rostom Gurieli responded, while the prince of Mingrelia, Levan I Dadiani, refused to participate in the alliance, and later sided with the Ottomans, even traveling to Istanbul, where he received gifts and assurances of protection.
 Outnumbered Bagrat surrendered to Ottomans, however he resumed fighting as soon as Ottoman main army was retreated to Erzurum.
 Georgians unexpectedly annihilated remaining Ottoman garrison and later pursued main army which was decisively defeated at the battle of Karagak, Musa Paşa was himself killed in fighting.

 The Ottomans returned in force two years later, and moved into the principality of Samtskhe, where Bagrat and his ally Luarsab I of Kartli suffered a bitter defeat at the Battle of Sokhoista in 1545.
 As a result, Samtskhe wrested of Bagrat’s control, and came under the Ottoman hegemony.